YanliangWu/TWService/README.md

 - ~~DML should check if the original record is there before proceed.~~
 - Exception handling is broken, need to have better try catch block.
 - ~~Config to connect to database~~
+- Fix service, currently it is broken due to some interface changes
+- Unit Tests

 #### Good to have